Gizra/Gizra-Way-Book/views.md

 Although we won't choose this in our case (because we want to display only the node title field), I will explain this option because it is an opportunity to explain the Drupal view modes.

 We can display every content type in a few view modes (full content, teaser, etc).
 For each view mode we can define the way the content will be display.
 For example, in the `teaser` view mode we can display the _Read more_ link to the node, but in the `full content` view mode, it won't be necessary.

+## Fields

+As we say, in this training we want to display a list of blog titles, so we choose to show the `Content: Title` under the _Fields_ section.
+To add more fields, click on the `Add` button and select the field/s you want to add.
+There is a lot of field types available, and lots of configuration options, you can play around with it and discover yourself.

+## Filter criteria